elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 4.3.2

 **Problems that were solved:**
-- Fixed the issue of ignoring the first command after the opening bracket.
+- Fixed the issue of ignoring the first command after the opening bracket

+### Version 4.3.3

+**Problems that were solved:**
+- Fixing the status check problem in sync conditions

 ## Version 4.4